pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 At this point you can roll out a full investigation by going to events, or observables.
 And the open the relation graph, understand the attack and take some actions.

-If you want to dig into how to every details about how  Incidents and Sightings are created, then go [Dealing with SecureX CTIM](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/13-Interact_with_CTIM) documentation.
+If you want to dig into how to every details about how  Incidents and Sightings are created, then go [Dealing with CTIM](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/13-Interact_with_CTIM) documentation.

 If you participate to a CTF.
 Find the answers to questions !.